Alonzo Potter: Education

-The child Alonzo first attended the district school in his hometown.
+Alonzo first attended the district school in his hometown.
 Although he was a "bright" student, he did not care for reading until he read The Life and Surprising Adventures of Robinson Crusoe.
 Potter was so taken with the story that he could not put it down except for eating and sleeping.
 He later said that from then on, "I took pleasure in books."

 When Potter was twelve years old, he entered an academy in Poughkeepsie, New York.
 Within three years, his teacher said that, "by capacity and scholarship," Potter was ready for college.
 At age fifteen, Potter passed the entrance examination and enrolled in Union College in Schenectady, New York.
 In 1818, at age eighteen, he graduated with honors, and he "won the prize of college ambition."
 At his graduation, he gave the Valedictory Oration.

 After graduating from Union College, Potter moved to Philadelphia to be with his brother, who was a bookseller.
 During this time, his interest in books continued.
 He also became interested in the Episcopal Church.

 Religious convictions

-During his time in Philadelphia with his brother, Potter's "religious convictions became so decided" that he joined the Episcopal Church.
+Potter's "religious convictions became so decided" in Philadelphia that he joined the Episcopal Church.
 He had not been baptized, so he requested and received it in St. Peter's Church, Philadelphia.
 Later, in Christ Church, Philadelphia, he was confirmed by Bishop White.
 Shortly after that, Potter decided that he wanted to be ordained in the Episcopal Church.
 He began theological studies under the direction of the Rev. Dr. Samuel H. Turner, afterward for many years a distinguished Professor in the General Theological Seminary.
 He continued studying theology after he returned to Union College as a Tutor.

 While still in Philadelphia before he returned to Union College, he gave instruction to "colored persons."
 This action foreshadowed his later concern as a bishop for "equal rights and opportunities in Church and State to all sorts and conditions of men."